khulnasoft-lab/design.khulnasoft.com/contents/get-started/uik-breaking-changes.md

 - In a new branch, move the style to the **⚠️ DEPRECATED** section at the bottom of the style list.
 - Maintain the style name and structure.
 For example, 'UI/Display/md' → '⚠️ DEPRECATED/UI/Display/md'.
+- Append '(⚠️ DEPRECATED)' to the style name.
+For example '⚠️ DEPRECATED/UI/Display/(⚠️ DEPRECATED) md'.
 - In the style editor, add '⚠️ DEPRECATED' to the description field.

 ## Helpful tips